 - Jeff Strickler - Executive Vice President and Chief Operating Officer

 - Jill Hedrick - Vice President of Partner Accounts

-- Donna Schultz - Vice President of Product Management, Marketing and Test Services
+- Donna Schultz - Vice President of Advocacy, Product Management and Marketing

-- Dr. Raymond Yeagley - Vice President & Chief Academic Officer
+- Dr. Raymond Yeagley - Vice President of Research and Chief Academic Officer

 - John O'Hair - Vice President & Chief Technology Officer

 - Toni Jaffe - Vice President of Human Resources and Organizational Development

 - Geri Cohen - Vice President and Chief Financial Officer

 - Darlene Hooley

 As President and CEO, Matt Chapman leads the Northwest Evaluation Association (NWEA) in achieving its vision for student-centric education grounded in research-based evidence of what helps students learn.
 Since joining in December 2006, Matt has led NWEA in nearly quadrupling the number of students served, to over 7 million, and introduced new products and services while continuing NWEA’s focus on its mission.